tedca77/IME/README.md

 Events are defined in the JSON file – if the date provided in the JSON file matches the photo creation date (**EXIFOriginalDate**), then the event info will be copied across to the photo – this can also include geographical information on the event, if it exists.
 Normally the date of the photo is sufficient to find the correct event.
 However, if you want to hard code the event. i.e. not based on a date, you can enter an instruction for the event  – enter ```#event:123```.
 An event can have the following information in the JSON:
-*	title
+*	title:
-*	description (Subject)
+*	description: (Subject)
-*	keywords (separated by semi-colons)
+*	keywords: (separated by semi-colons)
-*	eventcalendar : This is used to indicate that the same date each year will be found e.g. for a birthday (MM-DD or YYYY-MM-DD – if the year is provided, then IME will only find dates equal or after the year provided)
+*	eventcalendar: This is used to indicate that the same date each year will be found e.g. for a birthday (MM-DD or YYYY-MM-DD – if the year is provided, then IME will only find dates equal or after the year provided)
-*	eventdate; (YYYY-MM-DD) – the date of a single event
+*	eventdate: (YYYY-MM-DD) – the date of a single event
 *	enddate: (YYYY-MM-DD) - Optional  - the end date of a single event
-*	eventtime (HH.mm) – Optional – the start time of a single event
+*	eventtime: (HH.mm) – Optional – the start time of a single event
 *	endtime: (HH.mm) – Optional – the end time of a single event
 *	location :  either #latlon,~postcode or #place: